malloc0x3cc/project1999-linux/README.md

 `wget` and `unzip` are also required by the patch script.

 ## Install EverQuest
 Get a copy of EverQuest Titanium and install it.
-You can also copy an already installed of the game over to your machine, which is easier.
+Copying the folder of an already installed EQ Titanium to your machine would also work.
 The default game directory is `~/.wine/drive_c/Program Files (x86)/Sony/EverQuest`.
+If you want to install your game somewhere else make sure to edit the `GAMEPATH` variable in `patch_files.sh`.

 ## Patch files
 Run `patch_files.sh`.